LLNL/UnifyFS/docs/assumptions.rst

         one must set the client.local_extents configuration parameter.)
-      - If the bytes being read were written by a process executing on the same compute node as the reading process, UnifyFS can offer slightly slower performance than the first case and requires no additional synchronization operations.
+      - If the bytes being read were written by a process executing on the same compute node as the reading process, UnifyFS can offer slightly slower performance than the first case and the application must introduce synchronization operations to ensure that the most recent data is read.
       - If the bytes being read were written by a process executing on a different compute node than the reading process, then the performance is slower than the first two cases and the application must